MarcPer/cuniculus/README.md

 ## Retry mechanism

-Cuniculus declares a `default` queue, together with some `default_{n}` queues used for job retries.
+Cuniculus declares a `cun_default` queue, together with some `cun_default_{n}` queues used for job retries.
-When a job raises an exception, it is placed into the `default_1` queue for the first retry.
-It stays there for some pre-defined time, and then gets moved back into the `default` queue for execution.
+When a job raises an exception, it is placed into the `cun_default_1` queue for the first retry.
+It stays there for some pre-defined time, and then gets moved back into the `cun_default` queue for execution.

-If it fails again, it gets moved to `default_2`, where it stays for a longer period until it's moved back directly into the `default` queue again.
+If it fails again, it gets moved to `cun_default_2`, where it stays for a longer period until it's moved back directly into the `cun_default` queue again.

 This goes on until there are no more retry attempts, in which case the job gets moved into the `cun_dead` queue.
-It can be then only be moved back into the `default` queue manually; otherwise it is discarded after some time, defined as the `dead_queue_ttl`, in milliseconds (by default, 180 days).
+It can be then only be moved back into the `cun_default` queue manually; otherwise it is discarded after some time, defined as the `dead_queue_ttl`, in milliseconds (by default, 180 days).

 Note that if a job cannot even be parsed, it is moved straight to the dead queue, as there's no point in retrying.